-Thus 3 to 5 are invalidated thanks to points of evaluation which can fail self-implication, can be locally inconsistent (making true both a formula and its negation), and can be incomplete (making true neither).
-So they cannot represent classically possible worlds.
-What things can they represent, then, such that the relations R and C between such call this definition the 'official' consequence to stress that it itself is not a relevant consequence: the \Rightarrow is not a relevant conditional in the metalanguage, but the usual notion of entailment in our classical metalanguage.
+2This is the textbook definition (e.g. Priest 2008, p.
+10.2.6).
+Many thanks to an anonymous referee for mentioning a discussion of Anderson, Belnap, and Dunn (1992, p.
+196): They call this definition the 'official' consequence to stress that it, itself, is not a relevant consequence: the \Rightarrow is not a relevant conditional in the metalanguage, but the usual notion of entailment in our classical metalanguage.
 This definition affords the strong version of soundness and completeness (see the next paragraph) and is in line with the common convention of using a classical metalanguage when discussing a non-classical logical system.
-It seems particularly suitable in our case where we claim that dynamical systems-standard objects in classical mathematics-provide an interpretation to the specific logical system of relevant logic.
+It seems particularly suited in our case where we claim that dynamical systems-standard objects in classical mathematics-provide an interpretation to the specific logical system of relevant logic.

-3 Sometimes they are defined differently (for example, Restall 1993, p.
+3Sometimes they are defined differently (e.g. Restall 1993, p.
 498): \leq is a binary relation (containment), required to satisfy some easy-to-check properties that precisely ensure the desired heredity condition.